 Scott has recently completed a conjoint LLB (Honours)/BA and will be clerking at the Court of Appeal.

 Tamara was on the Wellington Regional team in 2013 and made it to the semi finals.
 She was also a semi finalist in the Premier A grade that year.
-Since then she has debated at the National Prepared Debating Championships, Australasian debating champs and also the Australian Womens Debating Champs.
-She also won the Victoria Debating Championship in 2014.
+At university she has: been the runner-ups of the National Prepared Debating Championships; made the semi-finals of the Auckland Intervaristy British Parlimaentary Debating Championships (2016); and has been selected to represent Victoria at the World University Debating Championships, Australasian Womens Debating Champs, and the Australasian Debating Championships.

 She is currently studying towards a BA/LLB (hons) majoring in Political Science and International Relations.